boldflight/BibleConverter/test_EPUB/output/Job.md

 they do not know the light.
 [17] For all of them, the morning is to them like deep darkness;
+they are friends with the terrors of darkness.

+[18] “You say, ‘He is foam on the face of the waters;
-they are friends with the terrors of darkness. their portion of the land is cursed so that no one goes to their vineyard.
+their portion of the land is cursed so that no one goes to their vineyard.
 [19] The drought as well as the heat